sheltermanager/asm3/doc/manual/csvimportfields.rst

     The date the medical regimen started (only one-off treatment regimens can be created via import).
 MEDICALCOMMENTS
     Any comments on the medical regimen.
+MEDICALCOST
+    The total cost of the medical regimen.
 MOVEMENTTYPE
     The type of movement for this line (0 = Reservation, 1 = Adoption, 2 = Foster, 3 = Transfer, 4 = Escaped, 5 = Reclaimed, 6 = Stolen, 7 = Released to Wild, 8 = Moved to Retailer.
 If MOVEMENTTYPE is not specified, but a MOVEMENTDATE has been given, ASM will default the type to adoption.
 If MOVEMENTTYPE is 0, then MOVEMENTDATE and MOVEMENTRETURNDATE will be used to set the reservation date and reservation cancelled date fields.
 MOVEMENTDATE